Federal Work Study

 The work experience gained through this program can prove to be a valuable asset when seeking employment after graduation.

 - Complete the Free Application for Federal Student Aid Application (FAFSA) each year by the March 2nd deadline and submit all requested documents by the deadline specified.

 - Answer “Yes” if interested in Work Study on the FAFSA.

 - Based on financial eligibility.

-- Due to limited available funding these awards are generally made to students with relatively low Expected Family Contributions (EFC).
+- Due to limited available funding, these awards are generally directed to students with relatively low Expected Family Contributions (EFC).

 - When awarding continuing students, preference is given to those students who have utilized their work-study award in the prior year.

 Important Information About Work-Study Awards